JuliaLang/julia/doc/src/manual/parallel-computing.md

 # Parallel Computing

-Julia supports three main categories of features for concurrent and parallel programming:
+Julia supports four main categories of features for concurrent and parallel programming:

 1. **Asynchronous "tasks", or coroutines**: